 Membership consists of six elected faculty members, two from each division, plus the Director(s) of the Writing Program and Writing Center, and the Assistant Director of the Writing Center.
 In order to be elected to the committee, each faculty member must have taught at least one writing-intensive (W) course in the previous two years.
 In addition, there will be one student member, to be selected by Student Government, who has been trained as a tutor and served at least once as Writing Assistant to a First-Year Seminar.
 The Director(s) of the Writing Program, the Writing Center, and the Assistant Director of the Writing Center are ex officio members of the committee with voice but without vote.
-The Director(s) of the Writing Program shall call the first meeting of the committee for the academic year, at which time the committee shall select one of the six elected faculty members as chair.
-The chair of the committee, in collaboration with the Director(s) of the Writing Program and Writing Center, shall develop the agenda for the academic year.
+The Director(s) of the Writing Program shall call the first meeting of the committee for the academic year, at which time the committee, in collaboration with the Director(s) of the Writing Program and Writing Center, shall develop the agenda for the academic year.